 In 2008, Rob Frohwein–now CEO of Kabbage—noticed the growth of small businesses using online marketplaces, such as eBay, and using online payment methods, such as PayPal.
 These companies had little in the way of assets, and even successful businesses struggled to meet the credit requirements of traditional lenders.
 Frohwein also realized that online marketplace transactions could be accessed using software that was already in place.
 This level of real-time access to a business’ accounts is useful to a lender trying to assess the financial health and creditworthiness of a borrower, particularly when it’s a small business that operates mainly online.

 Frohwein shared his business idea with Kathryn Petralia, former Vice President of Strategy for Revolution Money, and Marc Gorlin, a veteran entrepreneur with contacts in venture capital.
 By 2009, Frohwein, Petralia and Gorlin founded Kabbage.

 As of July 2017, Kabbage has processed over $3 billion in loans to more than 100,000 small businesses.
 All Kabbage business loans are issued by Celtic Bank, an industrial bank based in Utah.
-Kabbage has its headquarters in Atlanta, Georgia, and has an A+ rating with the BBB.
+Kabbage has its headquarters in Atlanta, GA.

 As of March 2017, Kabbage has gone through five rounds of venture funding and has received a total of $525 million in venture capital.
 Now, Kabbage has started to invest its capital in the loans.

 What Is Kabbage’s Application Process Like?